Hafizah/Amazon_Stock_Price_Prediction_using_LSTM/README.md

 i.
 Below are steps that were taken to optimize the model perfomance:
 - Used different scalers: RobustScaler, MinMaxScaler
 - Changed the learning rate : 0.1, 0.01, 0.001, 0.0001, 0.00001
-- Doubled the amount of datasets downloaded from Yahoo finance website
+- Doubled the amount of datasets downloaded from the Yahoo finance website
 - Changed the amount of the most recent datasets : 1000, 800, 500, 250
 - Used different loss functions: MSE, RMSE, MAE
 - Tweaked network size layers : between 3-8 layers